nonl4331/nonl4331.github.io/website/content/mandelbrotset/index.md

 minifb = "0.24.0"
 rayon = "1.7.0"
 ```
-First of all lets create a buffer for our image and set up minifb.
+First of all let's create a buffer for our image and set up minifb.

 ```rust
 use minifb::{Key, Window, WindowOptions};